PrasannaAdiga/tech-notes/golang/17_goroutines.md

 Here depending on the order of goroutine executions, the value i can be either 1 or 2.
 So this is not a data race but race condition issue.
 A race condition occurs when the behavior depends on the sequence or the timing of events that can’t be controlled.
 Here, the timing of events is the goroutines’ execution order.
 If we want to ensure that we first go from state 0 to state 1, and then from state 1 to state 2, we should find a way to guarantee that the goroutines are executed in order.
 Channels can be a way to solve this problem.

+To find a race condition in a file, use the command `go run -race file_name.go`

 ### The Go memory model
 The Go memory model is a specification that defines the conditions under which a read from a variable in one goroutine can be guaranteed to happen after a write to the same variable in a different goroutine.
 Below are the few cases where there will be or will not be data races: